microsoft/BotBuilder-Samples/SPEC.md

 <TBD>

 ## Bot Styles
-Our samples have consistent patterns for how to use our SDK.
+Our samples have consistent patterns for how to use the Bot Builder SDK.
 The following should be followed for all of our samples.

 ### General Rules